-The undersigned hereby appoint(s) Paul L. Howes and E. Chipman Earle, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of NEWPARK RESOURCES, INC. (the "Company"), that the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company to be held at 10:00 AM CDT on May 20, 2021, at 9320 Lakeside Boulevard, Suite 100, The Woodlands, Texas 77381, and any adjournment or postponement thereof.
-In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting of Stockholders or any adjournment thereof.
+The undersigned hereby appoint(s) Paul L. Howes and E. Chipman Earle, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of NEWPAR's RESOURCES, INC. (the "Company"), that the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company to be held at 10:00 AM CDT on May 20, 2021, at 9320 Lakeside Boulevard, Suite 100, The Woodlands, Taxas 77391, and any adjournment or postponement thereor in their discretion, the proxies are authorized to vote upon such offer business as may properly come before the Annual Meeting of Stockholders or any adjournment thereor.